cda-tum/mqt-qcec/docs/source/library/VerifyCompilation.rst

 ###################################

 QCEC provides dedicated compilation flow profiles for IBM Qiskit which can be used to efficiently verify the results of compilation flow results :cite:p:`burgholzer2020verifyingResultsIBM`.
-These profiles are generated from IBM Qiskit using the :code:`generate_profile` method.
+These profiles are generated from IBM Qiskit using the :func:`.generate_profile` method.

-    .. autofunction:: mqt.qcec::generate_profile
+    .. autofunction:: generate_profile